Convergence in distribution of the P-P process in $L^1[0,1]$: Abstract

 \section{Abstract}

-We establish that the procentile-procentile (P-P) process constructed from a random sample of pairs converges in distribution in $L^1[0,1]$ if and only if the P-P curve is absolutely continuous.
-If the P-P process converges in distribution then it may be approximated using the bootstrap.
+We show that the percentile-percentile (P-P) process constructed from an independent and identically distributed sample of pairs converges in distribution in $L^1[0,1]$ if and only if the associated P-P curve is absolutely continuous.
+When this condition holds, the limiting distribution is Gaussian and the process admits a valid bootstrap approximation.